Managing Type 2 diabetes: A lifestyle guide for older adults

 Always follow your healthcare provider’s instructions for prescribed medications and consult with him or her if you take any over the counter supplements or vitamins.
 And, make sure your provider has a complete list of all the medications you take, regardless of who prescribed them.
 You can proactively manage your medication regimen by:

-Managing Type 2 Diabetes as an older adult involves a combination of healthy eating, regular physical activity, stress management, and proper medication use.
+Managing Type 2 diabetes as an older adult involves a combination of healthy eating, regular physical activity, stress management, and proper medication use.
 By making a few simple lifestyle changes, you can take control of your health and lead a vibrant, active life.
 As I like to tell my patients, small steps can make a big difference!
 Stay proactive, seek support, and work closely with your healthcare provider to achieve the best possible outcomes.

 Above all, stay healthy and take charge of your diabetes management!